EECS/IT 746: Database Systems (Fall 2020) Prerequisites and Expected Audience.

 written communications (composition, grammar, spelling, punctuation,

-etc), must reflect that status.
+etc), should reflect that status.

 Please follow these email guidelines and etiquettes.